bogdanlab/big_summer_2017/README.md

 is 0, then Z-score tells you how many standard deivation the estimated effect is away from 0.
 Thus, the higher the Z-score (the more far away the estimated effect is from the null) the stronger the association signal.

+## Hypothesis testing

+In hypothesis testing, we are interested in finding out whether a statistical model is supported by the data or not.
+Usually, we have a null hypothesis (denoted by H0), and we want to test whether the data support the null hypothesis or not.
+If the data does not support the null hypothesis, then we reject the null hypothesis, and is in favor of the alternative hypothesis (denoted by H1).

+For GWAS, H0 is the hypothesis that the SNP is not causal for the trait, or the SNP has no effect on the trait.

 ## Standardization